CtrlK

 Conciseness

-The content is mostly efficient with well-structured tables, but includes some unnecessary sections like 'Enterprise Considerations' (vague and not actionable), the ASCII cheat sheet (duplicates the tables above), and standard VS Code shortcuts that Claude already knows.
-The essential editor shortcuts section adds significant bulk for information that isn't Cursor-specific.
+The content is mostly efficient with well-structured tables, but includes some unnecessary sections like the 'Enterprise Considerations' (vague and not actionable), the ASCII cheat sheet (duplicates the tables above), and standard VS Code shortcuts that Claude already knows.
+The essential editor shortcuts section is largely redundant knowledge.

 2 / 3